Adam-Klein/alklein-alation/README.md

 ![screenshot](./images/assignment_p2.png?raw=True)

 ## Update strategy
 * App, Proxy, and Redis deployments are configured with `strategy` of `RollingUpdate` which should allow for a zero-downtime upgrade or rollback, with `MaxSurge` and `MaxUnavailable` set (25% for the app, 1 for the proxy and db).
 I did not have time to test the upgrade implementation.
 A `kubectl set image deployment/app alation_app:[new_ver]` would peform a rolling upgrade from the version described in the deployment file to `[new_ver]`.
 Alternatively, updating the image in the deployment `.yaml` file and performing a `kubectl apply -f "deployment_file".yaml` would have the same result.
-If `kubectl set image` is used, once test is completed, the app version should be updated in the yaml and terraform files to reflect current state.
+If `kubectl set image` is used, once testing is completed, the image version should be updated in the yaml and terraform files to reflect current state.

 ## Challenges

 * Getting the docker-compose file translated properly into Kubernetes deployment and service files.